DFE-Digital/get-into-teaching-app/app/views/content/my-story-into-teaching.md

 layout: "layouts/stories/landing"
 title: My story into teaching
 description: |-
-  Teachers offer an insight into day-to-day school life and the satisfaction that comes with making a difference to young people's lives.
+  Teachers offer an insight into how to become a teacher, day-to-day school life and the satisfaction that comes with making a difference to young people's lives.
 date: "2021-02-02"
 image: "media/images/content/hero-images/0010.jpg"